This week's report courtesy of Stephen D.

 Today's full results and a complete event history can be found on the Mullum Mullum parkrun Results Page.

-Congratulations to the following people on reaching their special parkrun milestones (and getting a free parkrun t-shirt, white for junior 10, red for 50!):
+Congratulations to the following people on reaching their special parkrun milestones (and getting a free parkrun t-shirt, red for 50, black for 100!):

 - 50 parkrun milestone

 - Daniel King (8 at Mullum Mullum)

 - Jeremy Maxwell (48 at Mullum Mullum)